Preparing for the Future ∙ Helping Your Family

 - Guardianships: A guardianship is a document that passes decision-making authority and responsibility to someone else.
 A common guardianship scenario involves passing on child-rearing responsibility to family members to make sure children are cared for in the event of their parents’ untimely death.

-I can help you with all aspects of your estate plan to help you avoid disputes and probate litigation.
-Unlike most estate lawyers, I emphasize litigation as an essential part of my practice.
-If you are already facing estate or probate litigation, I can help defend your rights in court.
+We can help you with all aspects of your estate plan to help you avoid disputes and probate litigation.
+Unlike most estate lawyers, we emphasize litigation as an essential part of our practice.
+If you are already facing estate or probate litigation, we can help defend your rights in court.